MyGO-Mujica/fuckCarbonFootprint/README.md

-This can also be a carbon footprint
+This can also be a carbon footprint.